Man jailed for dropping baby who fell 23ft

 The judge said he considered Kozlov's misinformation after the incident as an aggravating factor that "could have had a catastrophic impact on the baby's treatment".

-Passing sentence, he added it was "patently obviously to hold a baby by an open window whilst drunk, particularly at a high floor, could cause significant danger".
+Passing sentence, he added it was "patently obvious that to hold a baby by an open window whilst drunk, particularly at a high floor, could cause significant danger".

 "This case is so serious only a custodial sentence will suffice."